Sauceforge/Saucery/README.md

 </Project>
 ```

-The ExternalMerlin dogfood integration tests use the following template:
+The ExternalMerlin.NUnit dogfood integration tests use the following template:

 ```
 using NUnit.Framework;